Amazon to end Fresh grocery delivery service in some areas

-(Reuters) - Amazon.com Inc is ending its Fresh grocery delivery service for select areas, though it continues to operate in more than a dozen cities from Los Angeles to Tokyo, it said in a statement on Thursday.
+Nov 2 (Reuters) - Amazon.com Inc is ending its Fresh grocery delivery service for select zip codes, though it continues to operate in a range of cities from Los Angeles to Tokyo, it said in a statement on Thursday.

 AmazonFresh deliveries will stop for some people after Nov.
 30, according to messages sent to customers in suburban Pennsylvania and New Jersey, seen by Reuters.
-Some Amazon customers in California, New York and Maryland posted on Twitter that they were losing the service as well.
+Amazon customers in Maryland and California posted on Twitter that they were losing the service as well.

 Reporting By Jeffrey Dastin in San Francisco; Editing by Sandra Maler